Private API

 • eqs, guesses: Accumulating vectors for the MTK system.

-• points, segments, pulleys, tethers, winches, wings: System components.
+• points, segments, pulleys, tethers, wings: System components.

 • pos, vel: Symbolic point state variables.